chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/3d-composite-mixer-with-pbt-impeller/3d-composite-mixer-with-pbt-impeller.rst

 The ``impeller.composite`` file contains these instructions.

 .. warning::
-    The .composite file cannot contain comments at this point in time.
+    The .composite file cannot contain comments to this moment.

 .. code-block:: text